The ZeroLock® Management Console (ZMC) provides two (2) methods with which to create Hash rules and apply them in policies.

 Hash Rule Creation via Alerts

-- Double-click the selected alert to bring up the Alert Detail screen then select Processes.
+- Double-click the selected alert to open the Alert Detail screen, then select Processes.
 The Tree view is the default.

 - From this point, there are two (2) ways to add a new hash rule.

-- LIST View - This method accomplishes the same as the Tree view, though displays less information.
-Select the List View under the PROCESSES tab then select BLOCK on the process, or processes, you wish to create a Hash rule for.
+- LIST View - This method accomplishes the same as the Tree view, displaying similar information.
+Select the List View under the PROCESSES tab, then select BLOCK to create a Hash rule for that process.

 You have successfully created a Hash rule via the Alerts method.